MAL-Dubs/MAL-Dubs/.github/ISSUE_TEMPLATE/missing-dub.md

 A link to the dub’s announcement.

 **Additional context**
-Add any other context or screenshots about the feature request here.
+Add any other context or information about the title in question.